ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 ```

 Finally, the following table shows the results after running the script `collect-ab-times-memory-usage.sh`

+> **Note:** in order to a better insight about the Docker container's CPU and Memory Usage, we can use [`cAdvisor`](https://github.com/google/cadvisor).
+In the section [Monitoring CPU and Memory with cAdvisor](#monitoring-cpu-and-memory-with-cadvisor), we explain how to start it.

 ```
                     Application | Startup Time |     Initial Memory Usage | Ab Testing Time | Ab Testing Time 2 |       Final Memory Usage | Shutdown Time |
 ------------------------------- + ------------ + ------------------------ + --------------- + ----------------- + ------------------------ + ------------- |